jkk/formative/README.md

   ]]
 ```

-Using the default `:bootstrap-horizontal` renderer and a [Bootstrap](http://twitter.github.com/bootstrap/) theme, the form will look something like this:
+Using the default `:bootstrap-horizontal` renderer and a [Bootstrap](http://twitter.github.com/bootstrap/) theme, the form will look something like this when passed through [Hiccup](https://github.com/weavejester/hiccup) or [Dommy](https://github.com/Prismatic/dommy):

 ![form](https://github.com/jkk/formative/raw/master/doc/bootstrap-horizontal.png)